Best Laptops with the Best Productivity Tools: 5 Free Must-Have Plugins for 2025

 Here are the browser extensions that consistently deliver outsized productivity benefits:

 Momentum: Replace your new tab page with a personal dashboard featuring a to-do list, weather, inspirational quotes, and stunning photography.
-It’s a small mental reset every time you open a new tab.
+It’s a small mental reset every time you open a new tab, helping you refocus on what matters most.

 Best Free Productivity Apps for Laptop Users